-The ever changing weather was today cool, almost cold as we started off walking into low lying fog.
+The ever-changing weather was today cool, almost cold as we started off walking into the low lying fog.
 I even had my gloves on for a while.
 The fog soon burned off with blue skies and sun for the rest of the day.

 According to the signage, there was a massacre here in 1936.
 300 people, objecting to Franco’s dictatorship perished in this place.

 In 2011, they unearthed a mass grave containing 30 of those massacred here.
 That is what the sign below said.